rafiandrianto/CRUD_program/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
-    * **Update:** Modify customer details, such as updating their address or contact details.
-    * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+    * **Create:** Navigate to Option 2.
+Provide the desired asset category (ex: JDM), let the system generate your unique sequential ID, input model parameters, review the visual summary, and confirm the write command.
+    * **Read:** Navigate to Option 1.
+Select whether to print the complete showroom grid, filter by a distinct category, lookup a standalone record, or use the partial search engine to look for model name or engine type.
+    * **Update:** Navigate to Option 3.
+Input your target vehicle's ID, view its current parameters, pick an attribute number to adjust, define the new field parameter, and save.
+    * **Delete:** Navigate to Option 4.
+Input the vehicle ID to drop, review the deletion alert banner, and confirm to permanently delete the vehicle out of the system.

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
-The following fields are typically stored:
+This project utilizes a Python Nested Dictionary (dict) structure to represent vehicular data.
+The structure assigns a distinct alphanumeric token string as the primary key mapped to an internal dictionary object containing the following data fields:
+   * kategori: (str) - The regional classification tag of the vehicle; strictly limited to "JDM", "USDM", or "EDM" (for now)
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
+   * nama_mobil: (str) - The official commercial name of the vehicle
+   * tahun: (int) - The manufacturing or assembly year of the vehicle (bounded between 1900 and 2026)
+   * mesin: (str) - The specific internal combustion engine code or variant designator
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
+   * harga: (float) - The calculated retail value of the unit represented in Indonesian Rupiah (IDR)
-   * ...
-(List all relevant fields)

-## Contributing
-We welcome contributions to this project!
-Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.
+   * status_unit: (str) - The trade state of the asset; limited to "Available", "Reserved", or "Sold"